War and soaring prices take toll on Southeast Europe's listed companies

 Span’s Ukrainian business

 One of the companies from the region that has been directly affected by the war in Ukraine is Croatian IT company Span.
 Span held a successful IPO in 2021, using some of the proceeds to fund its international expansion.
-Today it has more than 1,200 clients on six continents, including major international companies Starbucks, McDonald’s and Tate and Lyle.
+Today it has more than 1,200 clients on six continents, including major international companies Starbucks, McDonald’s and Tate & Lyle.
 While relatively small, its Ukrainian subsidiary had been growing strongly.

-“Our activities in the war-ravaged areas have not stopped so we are still providing support to our users in Ukraine,” its presentation said.
+“Our activities in the war-ravaged areas have not stopped, so we are still providing support to our users in Ukraine,” its presentation said.

 “About 60% of businesses are still working, especially in western Ukraine,” said Petra Keča Vidović, Span’s investor relations manager.
 Span moved the female members of its Ukrainian team to Zagreb after war broke out, but only a few of the men left Ukraine.
 Among Span’s biggest customers in Ukraine are metals company Azovstal, whose steel plant was almost completely destroyed in a months-long seige, and Metinvest.